-How do we get wrinkles?
+How do you get wrinkles?

-How can we treat these wrinkles?
+Can Botox treat these wrinkles?

 Botulinum toxin is successfully used as a preventative treatment to keep these wrinkles at bay in people under the age of 30.
 If you desire Botox treatment without looking frozen then this can be achieved using tailored does for your muscle activity.

-Can Botox work on these wrinkles?
+Can Botox work on static wrinkles?

-How else can we treat static wrinkles?
+How else can I improve static wrinkles?